 Pause and think about who you typically take advice from.
 Your parents?
 Your partner?
 Your co-workers?

-Of course, that process begins with getting clear on what you want.
+That process begins with getting clear on what you want.
 Do you want to grow your business to seven figures in revenue?
 Do you want to get a new job?
 Find a boyfriend who thinks the world of you?

-The truth is that, it’s hard to change the way you perceive the world when you’re surrounded by people who are stuck in a “meh” mindset.
+It’s hard to change the way you perceive the world when you’re surrounded by people who are stuck in a “meh” mindset.
 (Rule of thumb: If you find yourself regularly listening to rants on just about everything—from the rude salesperson at H&M to the cost of rent in Manhattan to the guy who never called your friend back—you need to switch up your friend circles.)
 Mentors who are truly invested in your growth activate change within you by sharing their mental roadmaps to success, helping you develop a new lens to view the world through and showing you how to turn that internal fire into strategic action.

 Trust me, it’s much easier to follow in the footsteps of someone who’s already done it than trying to tackle these changes alone while listening to your college roommate rant about Kylie Jenner’s parenting ability.